vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 great, but getting the other side to say "that's right" is great.
 "That's right" is an acknowledgement by the other side that you've understood the situation.

+#### Trust-based influence

+In the MasterClass and elsewhere, Voss uses the term "trust-based influence" to describe the kind of influence that you can build through the use of tactical empathy, supported by other methods discussed earlier (mirroring, labeling, calibrated questions).
+With trust-based influence, the other side understands that you understand their situation and respect them, and therefore trusts that you'll be able to collaborate with them to solve problems.

 #### My personal experience with tactical empathy